Open main menu Close main menu

 • It introduces you to the world of research with more guidance than a full master’s programme – offering an easy way for working professionals to start postgraduate study.

 • There’s plenty of flexibility.
-You can dive in and study full-time or one course over a semester – whatever works for you, your lifestyle, and your current work commitments.
+You can dive in and study full-time or take one course over a semester – whatever works for you, your lifestyle, and your current work commitments.

 When you graduate, you’ll be able to: